 Northwestern encourages all students to consider study abroad, as long as they meet the following eligibility requirements:

-- Ask your school adviser to submit a "GPA letter of explanation,” or a written endorsement of your study abroad plans.
+- Ask your school adviser to submit a letter of support, which endorses your study abroad plans.

 - Submit a letter of recommendation.